-https://democracy.gwynedd.llyw.cymru/documents/s30121/Item%2011%20-%20Appendix%203%20-%20Covid-19.pdf Other grants have enabled us to meet the additional costs associated with the pandemic for commissioned services including the Care Sector.
-We were also asked to administer a number of grants or financial support on behalf of the Welsh Government, including the distribution of grants to county businesses during the lockdown periods, payments to care workers, and arts freelance grants (Note 28).
+Other grants have enabled us to meet the additional costs associated with the pandemic for commissioned services including the Care Sector.
+We were also asked to administer a number of grants or financial support on behalf of the Welsh Government, including the distribution of grants to county businesses during the lockdown periods, payments to care workers, Self-isolation payments, School meal payments and winter fuel (Note 28).